-27.1.
-A housing finance company having obtained credit rating for its public deposits not below the minimum investment grade rating and complying with all the prudential norms, may accept public deposits not exceeding three times of its NOF.

-Provided no matured public deposit shall be renewed without the express and voluntary consent of the depositor.
+- 27.1.
+A housing finance company having obtained credit rating for its public deposits not below the minimum investment grade rating and complying with all the prudential norms, may accept public deposits not exceeding 1.56 times of its NOF.
+6Provided that deposit taking HFCs holding deposits in excess of the limit shall not accept fresh public deposits or renew existing deposits till they conform to the limit.
+However, the existing excess deposits will be allowed to run off till maturity.
+Provided further that no matured public deposit shall be renewed without the express and voluntary consent of the depositor. - 27.2.

-27.2.
 No housing finance company shall have deposits inclusive of public deposits, the aggregate amount of which together with the amounts, if any, held by it which are referred in clauses (iii) to (vii) of sub-section (bb) of Section 45 I of the Reserve Bank of India Act, 1934 as also loans or other assistance from the NHB, in excess of twelve times of its NOF.